cammac725/JavaScript-I/README.md

 * You are not permitted to use map, reduce, or filter to solve these problems.
 Only use a basic for loop.
 * Complete each challenge presented before moving on to stretch.

-### Arrow Function Syntax
+### Arrow Function Syntax   ### Done !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-* [ ] Arrow Function Syntax - [Check out this awesome guide for ES6 arrow syntax](https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26).
+* [x] Arrow Function Syntax - [Check out this awesome guide for ES6 arrow syntax](https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26).
 You will see more and more arrow functions as you progress deeper into JavaScript.
 Use the [function-conversion.js](assignments/function-conversion.js) file as a helper challenge to showcase some of the differences between ES5 and ES6 syntax.

 ### Stretch